binliu-base/FCND-T1P4-Estimation-CPP/README.md

 Udacity Flying Car Nanodegree - Term 1 - Project 4 - Estimation

 ### 1. Project Overview

-The goal of the project is to developing the estimation portion of the controller used in the CPP simulator.
-By the end of the project, The simulated quad will be flying with the estimator and the custom controller (from [the previous project](https://github.com/binliu-base/FCND-T1P3-Control-of-a-3D-Quadrotor))!
+This project is based on [the previous project](https://github.com/binliu-base/FCND-T1P3-Control-of-a-3D-Quadrotor), Instead of using the perfect estimation in last control project, We will developing the estimation portion of the controller, which will fuse the noisy inertial sensor data (GPS, IMU, and magnetometer) to estimate current drone position, velocity, and attitude.

 #### 1.1 3D Control Architecture